- 2-4 tablespoons olive oil

 - 3 bay leaves

-- 2 tsp granulated sugar (leave out or use honey for GAPS diet)
+- 1-3 tablespoons granulated sugar (leave out or use honey for GAPS diet)

-- In a medium sauce pot over medium-low heat, cook onions in olive oil until they begin to turn translucent.
+- In a medium saucepot over medium-low heat, sweat onions in olive oil until they begin to turn translucent.
+Add minced fennel, and sweat a few minutes more.
 Add garlic and cook until fragrant, about a minute.
-Add wine and turn heat to high, until wine simmers away completely.
+Add wine and turn heat to high, until wine simmers down to about a tablespoon.

-- Add tomatoes, bay leaves and parsley stems.
-Simmer on low heat, partially covered for at least thirty minutes, or a couple hours (the longer it simmers the more intense the flavor).
+- Add tomatoes, bay leaves, and parsley stems.
+Simmer on low heat, partially covered for at least thirty minutes, or a couple of hours (the longer it simmers the more intense the flavor).
+Remove bay leaves and parsley stems when finished simmering.

-- To finish, remove parsley stems and bay leaves.
-Stir in sugar, pepper flakes, dried herbs, fresh herbs and season with salt and black pepper to your liking.
+- Stir in dried basil, white pepper, fresh herbs, sugar, red pepper flakes (if using), and season with salt and black pepper to your liking.

 Cooled sauce can be poured into freezer bags and frozen for several months.
 A great project for summer when tomatoes are coming ripe off the vine!